CompassSecurity/Bluetooth_Low_Energy_BLE/README.md

 ## Slides

-The slides will be available after the last Beer-Talk (07.05.2020).
+See [slides](./slides) directory for the slides.
+The full version contains slides not used during the presentation.

 ## Videos